sonalinayak/BmrkAJMS/README.md

  ```

-The results obtained in the textfile helps us understand the latencies of execution, both cold and warm, also deployment time on AWS Lambda and Google Cloud Functions.
+The Results obtained in the textfile helps us understand the latencies of execution, both cold and warm, also deployment time on AWS Lambda and Google Cloud Functions.